Ain't It a Pretty Night: Susannah (C. Floyd)

 Grammy Award-nominated soprano Chelsea Basler continues to make her mark in an extensive array of operatic roles due to her unique combination of vocal appeal and artistry.
 Praised for her "luminous voice" with its "easy soaring range,” she has also been noted for her "wonderful acting" and ultimately deemed "simply superb.”
 During the 2020-21 season, Ms. Basler was scheduled to return to the Metropolitan Opera to cover Micaëla in Carmen (COVID19), perform the role of Julia Lowell in Borzoni’s The Copper Queen with Arizona Opera (COVID19), perform with Emmanuel Music as Angela in Weill’s Firebrand of Florence (COVID19), and perform as the soprano soloist in Beethoven’s Ninth Symphony with Cape Symphony (COVID19 – postponed until 2022).
 In the summer of 2020, she was proud to be part of Boston Lyric Opera’s virtual performance of The Fall of the House of Usher, singing the role of Madeline.
-In the summer of 2021, she will return to the Newport Music Festival for a recital and in the fall of 2021, she returns to Boston Lyric Opera as Lola in Cavalleria rusticana and the Providence Singers for Brahms’ Requiem.
+In the summer of 2021, she returned to the Newport Music Festival for a recital and in the fall of 2021, she returned to Boston Lyric Opera as Lola in Cavalleria rusticana and the Providence Singers for Brahms’ Requiem.
 During the 2022-2023 season, Ms. Basler will return to the Metropolitan Opera, covering Blanche in Dialogues des Carmélites and singing Musetta in La bohème at Boston Lyric Opera.

 In the spring of 2019, Ms. Basler returned to Boston Lyric Opera for the East Coast premiere production of Poul Ruders' The Handmaid's Tale, as Moira and made a company debut with Boston Midsummer Opera as Clorinda in La cenerentola.
 In the fall of 2019, Ms. Basler joined the Metropolitan Opera roster, covering Poussette in Manon, rejoined BLO to sing Mary Johnson in the New England Premier of Fellow Travelers, making her Boston Youth Symphony Orchestra debut as the High Priestess in Aida, her Odyssey Opera debut as Penelope in Benjamin Britten’s Gloriana (COVID19) and returning to the Metropolitan Opera to cover Musetta in La bohème (COVID19).
 In the summer of 2019, Ms. Basler performed the role of Angela in Kurt Weill’s Firebrand of Florence at Jordan Hall in Boston and Ozawa Hall at Tanglewood.